-The Foundation for Food and Agriculture Research (FFAR) and the U.S. Farmers & Ranchers Alliance (USFRA) are establishing an Agriculture-Climate Partnership to unlock the climate-solving potential in farmlands.
+The Foundation for Food & Agriculture Research (FFAR) and the U.S. Farmers & Ranchers Alliance (USFRA) are establishing an Agriculture-Climate Partnership to unlock the climate-solving potential in farmlands.
 While agriculture contributes 13 percent of greenhouse gas emissions globally, it also presents an effective solution that can eliminate agriculture’s emissions and offset those of other sectors.
-Through climate smart agriculture practices, farmers and ranchers can optimize for growing, improve resiliency, minimize fertilizers and other inputs, improve water use and quality, and improve soil, all while storing carbon for future generations.
+Through climate smart agriculture practices, farmers and ranchers can optimize for growing, improve resiliency, minimize fertilizers and other inputs, improve water use and quality and improve soil, all while storing carbon for future generations.

 “The challenge is enormous, but so are the stakes.
 Climate change is threatening farmers and ranchers’ livelihoods and the global food supply,” said Dr. Sally Rockey, FFAR’s executive director.
 “While there is much research and data on the climate-agriculture intersection, these efforts are fragmented, which slows progress.
 This partnership will foster collaboration between farmers, ranchers, scientists and others from across the food and agriculture sectors to address greenhouse gas emissions in a coordinated way, as a united front.”